ai4reason/ai4reason.github.io/docs/internal/biblio.md

 The publication list is automatically downloaded from DBLP for all department members.
 The database is periodically updated every day and with every repository update.

-The list of all publications of all group members is rendered in the _Activities_ page for each group.
+The list of all publications of all group members is rendered on the _Activities_ page for each group.
 The [Activities](/activities.html) page of the whole department lists the publications by all department members.

-⚠️  Publication information are downloaded from [DBLP](https://dblp.uni-trier.de/) using DBLP identificators from the member database.
+⚠️  Publications information is downloaded from [DBLP](https://dblp.uni-trier.de/) using DBLP identificators from the member database.
 The `dblp` fields must set correctly.
 See [member updates](/internal/members.html) for more info.